SafetyCone/R5T.L0032/source/R5T.L0032.F004/Project Plan.md

 ## How this library works

 The IProjectXElementsOperation contains *all* operations first.
-	This was done to allow a single intellisense listing of *all* operations related to project XElements, which is desirable because it makes finding *all* project XElements easy.
+	This was done to allow a single intellisense listing of *all* operations related to project XElements, which is desirable because it makes finding *all* project XElement operations easy.

 Those operations are then "retailed" via IProjectXElementOperator, IPropertyGroupXElementOperator, IItemGroupXElementOperator, etc.
 	This was done to allow context-specific intellisense listings of context-specific operations related to project XElements, which is desirable because it makes it easy to find the right project XElement operation in a given context.